mvolkmann/blog/src/swift-ui.md

 ### `@State`

+All views are immutable structs.
+Typically they get data from a model object.
-Views can hold state using the `@State` property modifier.
+They can also have associated mutable data by applying the `@State` property wrapper to a property.
 This essentially creates a constant pointer inside a view struct to non-constant data held outside the view struct.
+Changes to these properties cause the view body to be rebuilt.

+Properties declared with `@State` usually include the `private` access control keyword because the data is only used by that view.

+Any state held in a view using the `@State` property modifier should be transient state such as data related to styling.
+It is recommended to use `@State` sparingly and prefer holding data in model objects instead.

-To initialize a state property based on data passed to an initializer, prefix the state name with an underscore and set it to a `State` object.
+To initialize a state property based on data passed to an initializer (`init` method), prefix the state name with an underscore and set it to a `State` object.

-The following example demonstrates using component state.
+The following example demonstrates using component state to implement a counter view:

 ```swift
 import SwiftUI